Bounds to electron spin qubit variability for scalable CMOS architectures: Results

-Besides the single qubit gate control, roughness also limits the homogeneity of the exchange coupling between neighbouring quantum dots.
-The differences in valley phase between dots, addressed in Fig.~\ref{fig2}, are the first source of variability in exchange coupling~\cite{tariq_impact_2022}.
+Besides the single qubit gate control, roughness and charge impurities also limit the homogeneity of the exchange coupling between neighbouring quantum dots.
+The differences in valley phase between dots, addressed in Fig.~\ref{fig2}\textbf{g}, are the first source of variability in exchange coupling~\cite{tariq_impact_2022}.
 In the worst case, the valley phases would be random and the resulting exchange coupling would be impacted by the destructive interference of the valley oscillations.
 The probability of a completely destructive interference is, however, negligibly small.
 The typical valley interference causes at worst an offset in the exchange coupling of one or two orders of magnitude, which is easily corrected by an offset in the exchange control gate voltage given that the tunability ranges from 6 to 10 decades per Volt.
 We find in simulations, however, that the disorder in quantum dot position has a stronger impact.

 The fact that exchange coupling is a contact interaction means that any effect impacting how the wavefunction tails off from one dot into its neighbouring dot, such as interdot distance and potential barrier height, has an exponential impact~\cite{Li2010,Saraiva2007}.
-In the devices investigated here, exchange is controlled by the action of the interstitial J gate (see Fig.~\ref{fig4}.a).
-This gate induces a lateral displacement of the two dots toward each other reducing the interdot distance at a rate of approximately $10$~nm V$^{-1}$ (see Table \ref{tab:PotentialSweeps}).
+In the devices investigated here, exchange is controlled by the action of the interstitial J gate (see Fig.~\ref{fig5}.a).
+This gate induces a lateral displacement of the two dots toward each other reducing the interdot distance at a rate of approximately $10$~nm V$^{-1}$ (see Supplementary Table \ref{tab:PotentialSweeps}).
 This is contrary to the picture frequently evoked in this scenario which assumes that the J gate controls the electron penetration length into the classically forbidden region between dots without affecting much its position.

-In Fig.~\ref{fig4}\textbf{b} we can see a method of extracting the exchange coupling by measuring the qubit resonant frequency for a randomly initialised pair of spins as a function of the J gate voltage.
+In Fig.~\ref{fig5}\textbf{b} we can see a method of extracting the exchange coupling by measuring the qubit resonant frequency for a randomly initialised pair of spins as a function of the J gate voltage.